uygunbodur/postgrechain/README.md

+# Custom Solana Program Accounts PostgreSQL Extension: postgreChain

+postgreChain is designed to integrate seamlessly with Solana blockchain data, enabling users to query program accounts directly from a PostgreSQL database.
+It leverages the power of Rust and the pgx framework to provide a high-performance, reliable, and easy-to-use solution for developers and analysts working with Solana blockchain data.

+## Features

+- Direct Blockchain Access: Fetch program account details directly from the Solana blockchain into your PostgreSQL database.
+- High Performance: Written in Rust and optimized for efficiency, this extension offers fast query execution and minimal latency.
+- Easy Integration: Seamlessly integrates with existing PostgreSQL databases, allowing for the addition of blockchain data to your relational datasets.
+- Flexible Querying: Supports a range of queries, from simple account lookups to complex analytical queries, to meet diverse data analysis needs.
+- Secure: Implements best practices to ensure secure data access and transactions.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Support

+If you encounter any issues or have questions about using the extension, please open an issue on the GitHub repository.

+---

 # Installing a Custom PostgreSQL Extension with Docker for PostgreSQL 13

 This guide provides a step-by-step walkthrough for installing a custom PostgreSQL extension, compiled into a `.so` (shared object) file using Rust and the `pgx` library, into a PostgreSQL 13 database running inside a Docker container.